maxamed-calia11/AMD-7000-Series-VFIO/README.md

 `intel_iommu=on iommu=pt`

-# Step 3: Verifying that linux enabled IOMMU and added your devices
+# Step 3: Verifying that Linux enabled IOMMU and added your devices

 To check if IOMMU was correctly enabled, run this command: